Battle of Osan: Tank columns

 At around 0730 on July 5, Task Force Smith spotted a column of eight North Korean T-34/85 tanks of the 107th Tank Regiment, North Korean 105th Armored Division heading south toward them.
 The North Korean forces, driving south from Seoul, pursued retreating South Korean forces.
 At 08:16, the artillery battery fired its first rounds at the advancing North Korean tanks.
 The tanks, which were around 2 km from the infantry force, were hit with numerous 105 mm howitzer rounds, but they were unaffected.
 When the tanks closed to 700 m, the 75 mm recoilless rifles fired and scored direct hits on the lead tanks but did not damage them.
 The North Korean tanks returned fire but could not locate the American positions and gun emplacements, and their fire was ineffective.

-Once the tanks reached the infantry line Second Lieutenant Ollie Connor fired 22 2.36-inch rockets at a range of 15 yd from his M9A1 launcher tube.
-Only some of these ignited, but several struck the rear plate armor of several T-34s, where their armor was thinnest.
+Once the tanks reached the infantry line Second Lieutenant Ollie Connor fired 22 60 mm (2.36-inch) rockets at a range of 15 yd from his M9A1 launcher tube.
+Only some of these ignited, but several struck the rear plate armor of several T-34s where their armor was thinnest.
 The warheads failed to penetrate the armor, however, and the North Korean tanks continued their advance, ignored the roadblock, and continued down the road.
-The operators assumed that the roadblock was manned by South Korean troops and ignored it since it did not pose them a serious threat.
+The operators assumed that the roadblock was manned by South Korean troops and ignored it since it did not pose a serious threat.
 When the tank column came over the crest of the road, the forward howitzer, commanded by Corporal Herman V. Critchfield, the chief of section, and crewed by five cannoneers, fired its HEAT rounds, damaged the first two tanks, and set one of them on fire.
 One of the crew members of the burning tank emerged with a PPSh-41 and killed a member of an American machine gun crew before he was killed himself; the American became the first casualty of Korean War ground combat.
 He was later identified, incorrectly, as Kenneth R. Shadrick.
 The howitzer, depleted of HEAT rounds, began firing high explosive rounds before it was destroyed by the third T-34.
 The tanks then advanced and continued to ignore the American howitzer and bazooka fire.
 The US forces managed to disable another North Korean T-34 when a 105 mm shell struck and damaged its tracks.
-The tracks of the T-34 tanks cut the communication signal wires between the infantry and artillery forces, which further compounded the confusion.
+The tracks of the T-34 tanks cut the communication signal wires between the American infantry and artillery forces, which further compounded the confusion.
 Perry was wounded in the leg by North Korean small arms fire as he attempted to get the crew of the disabled tank to surrender.
 His artillery force continued firing at the North Korean tanks without effect.